“She is a rare combination:

 • Experienced facilitator, speaker & mentor

-After 15 years of intense Biomedical Research, Mary suffered severe burnout.
-The medical system could not help her, so eventually, she left her hard-earned career life behind and moved Kauai to slow down and heal.
+After 15 years of intense work as a laboratory research scientist, Mary suffered severe burnout.
+The medical system could not help her, so eventually, she left her hard-earned career and life in Vancouver, BC behind: she moved Kauai to slow down and heal.
+(She also took up painting again, launching an art business.)

-There, she discovered incredible power of lifestyle-based, Functional Medicine to heal and restore her body, above and beyond what she had ever known.
+She discovered incredible power of lifestyle-based, Functional Medicine to heal and restore her body, beyond what she had could have imagined.

 This ignited her passion for teaching people the things she wishes she had known before.